classdojo/policies/terms.md

 >
 > If someone brings a claim against us related to your content or use of the Service, you promise to pay for the cost of legal expenses and any loss or damages we incur.

-## Copyright Dispute Policy
+## Copyright Protection

 It is ClassDojo’s policy to respond to notices of alleged copyright infringement that comply with the Digital Millennium Copyright Act (“DMCA“).
 For more information, please go to ClassDojo’s DMCA Notification Guidelines.
 ClassDojo may remove any allegedly infringing content without any liability to you.
 ClassDojo will promptly terminate without notice any User’s access to the Service where the User is a “repeat infringer” of copyrights.
 ClassDojo, however, reserves the right to identify and terminate Users under any circumstances it deems appropriate, including after only a single instance of allegedly infringing behavior by that User.

 > Basically,
 >
 > We respect copyright.
-If anything is wrong, please send an email with all the details to privacy@classdojo.com.
+If you see any violations, please see our DMCA Notification Guidelines.

 ## Third Parties and User Interactions

 The Service may contain links to third party websites that are not owned or controlled by Company, and includes features that allow you to interact and communicate with third parties.
 When you access third party websites or interact or communicate with third parties through the Service, you do so at your own risk.
 Company has no control over, and assumes no responsibility for, the content, accuracy, privacy policies, or practices of or opinions expressed in any third party websites, or which are posted to or through the Service by other users.
 Your interactions with organizations and/or individuals found on or through the Service are solely between you and such organizations and/or individuals.
 You should make whatever investigation you feel necessary or appropriate before proceeding with any online or offline interaction with any other person.

-a. **User Disputes**.
+ **User Disputes**.
 ClassDojo is not responsible for the actions, content, information or data of other third parties, including other users.
 You are solely responsible for your interactions with other users of the Services, and any other parties with whom you interact through the Service.
 We reserves the right, but have no obligation, to become involved in any way with these disputes.

-b. **Release**.
+**Release**.
 If you have a dispute with one or more users, you release us (and our officers, directors, agents, subsidiaries, joint ventures and employees) from claims, demands and damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with such disputes, including damages for loss of profits, goodwill, use , privacy or data.
 If you are a California resident, you waive California Civil Code §1542, which says: "A general release does not extend to claims which the creditor does not know or suspect to exist in his or her favor at the time of executing the release, which if known by him or her must have materially affected his settlement with the debtor."
 And, if you are not a California resident, you waive any applicable state statutes of a similar effect.

 > Basically,
 >
-> We’re not responsible for any third party services, or any disputes you may have with them, or other users of our service.
+> We’re not responsible for any third party services, or any disputes you may have with them, or other users of ClassDojo.

 ## Termination